|Read this if:||You want to share and distribute your app.|

 If your app isn't already requesting

-commands at installation, it may need to be reinstalled before actions may be used, and if your app is published in the App Directory, the changes will be reflected only after the app is reviewed and approved.
+commands at installation, it will need to be reinstalled before shortcuts can be used.
+If your app is published in the App Directory, the changes will be reflected only after the app is reviewed and approved.

 Now that your app is ready, it's time to create some potential interaction energy:

-Click that tempting green Create button, and you'll be sent back to the Interactive Components page.
+Click that tempting green Create button, and you'll be sent back to the Interactivity & Shortcuts page.

-You've created an app action, and at some point it will be used by someone in Slack.
-Your app has to handle that eventuality, so here's what will happen:
+You've created a shortcut, and at some point it will be used by someone in Slack.
+Your app has to handle that eventuality.

-When an action is invoked, a request will be sent to the app's configured Request URL.
+When a shortcut is invoked, a request will be sent to the app's configured Request URL.
 The request body will contain a

 payload parameter that your app should parse for JSON.

-After you've parsed it, you'll see an interaction payload — consult our reference guide to see the exact structure of the fields included.
+Inside you'll discover an interaction payload containing lots of useful context — consult our reference guide to see the full structure of the fields included.

 Now you've parsed the payload basketball that Slack passed to you, it's time to start figuring out your next move so you finish with a slam dunk.

 There are a few things to consider about responding to interaction payloads: